 Going for these, you might break the bank a little bit, but I'm sure you won't be disappointed with the results.

 Ever since its inception in 1977, Sperzel has been associated with some high quality products.
 They are known worldwide for delivering different sorts of machine heads, with an emphasis on custom designed products.

 Actually, they were the ones to introduce the first locking tuners to the world, way back in 1983.
-They often supply tuners to big-name guitar companies, so they really make some of the best locking tuners available out there.
+They often supply tuners to big-name guitar companies, so they really make some of the best models of locking tuners available out there.

 Unlike the previous ones, the Sperzel 6 locking tuners are meant for guitars with an inline 6 headstock configuration.
 Gibson and Paul Reed Smith guys, you should probably skip this one (it's your turn now).

 Probably the best thing about these Sperzel locking tuners is that they are staggered in height, and as such you don't really need to use any string retainers.
 The response across the strings is rather sensitive and open, and the tune really stays intact, even under heavy abuse.

 They have a reputation for being able to open up your guitar tone and they are among the most popular guitar upgrades among enthusiasts and guitar techs everywhere around the world.